muxx/dplr/README.md

 */
 ```

 Each dot at the end of task lines means executing of the one action (upload, command) on the certain server.
 Mark `E` is indicator of failed executing.
-Mark `U` is indicator of json parsing error.
+Mark `J` is indicator of json parsing error.
 Mark `T` is indicator of executing timeout.

 <a name="result-processing"></a>
 ### Result processing